Python3pkg/Products.SilvaForum/README.txt

 the access tab in the SMI and from the 'public view access restrictions', choose the setting 'Authorized', and click 'set restrictions'.
-This only allows authorized users to access and view the forum and users will be prompted for login when entering the forum.
+This only allows authorized users to access and view the forum and users will be prompted to login when entering the forum.

 Logging out with Internet Explorer
 ==================================

-Users using Internet Explorer have to explicitly logout with an unknown username and password, otherwise, IE will keep the current user logged in.
+Users using Internet Explorer have to explicitly logout with an incorrect username and password, otherwise, IE will keep the current user logged in.

 Credits